rsftomb/rsftomb/README.md

 # :us: **J. Leary (TrooperLeary)** ✅
 ## :palm_tree: *Sunshine State Media LLC*  :sunrise:
 ### *Sunshine State FivePD - A FiveM Law Enforcement, EMS/Fire & Civilian Community*
 #### :video_game: **Game Developer/Graphic Designer**
 ## :e-mail: tomb.ucs@gmail.com

+#### This github is for archives of my digital work.

+- FiveM Community Information Below -

 Polk County/Lakeland FL is looking for new residents, LEO & EMS!
 Join today, RP with us tonight!
 SUNSHINE STATE FivePD / Civilian hybrid vMenu server!
-Polk County Florida Based Join TODAY - RP Today!
-Join Now -----> https://discord.gg/3VrRq6MmsX Discord LINK AT BOTTOM!
+Polk County Florida Based Discord LINK AT BOTTOM!
 Please DO NOT DM me here - I don't answer.
 Leave a comment or JOIN!
 Sunshine State FivePD is a SMALL, Semi Serious relaxed adult ran and populated server.
 With a nightly activity ranging from 2-10 We are looking to increase activity.
 We’re less of your run of the mill server and more of a community, our server is more of a chill hangout spot for adults to hang and BS or patrol after work.
 We've got tons to do within the server, but you can even create your own business empire, purchase player owned businesses and properties with Custom PIN Pad locks/security cameras.
 Work for the court system and prosecute criminals, participate in trials, be a Defense Attorney or even a Judge!

 #### Multiple Public Safety Departments Available!
 - Florida Highway Patrol
 - Polk County Sheriff